Code-Institute-Submissions/gym-website/README.md

 Changed left and right body margin to 1%.
 Changed footer width to 98%.
 This is a workaround.
 With more time this can be debugged more.
+Later on the body margins were removed so that the footer background could be the full width of the page.

 Note
 The Home page has "just" a hero image in the center.